 Ever watched the sprints at the Olympics?
 Notice how the runner on the inside lane starts further back than the runner on the outside lane.
 That’s because the runner on the inside has a shorter distance to travel.
 The same principle applies to the wheels on a car.

-When cornering, the inside wheels on the vehicle have less far to travel than the outside wheels.
+When cornering, the inside wheels on the vehicle have less distance to travel than the outside wheels.
 If all four wheels are locked together, the inside wheels need to slip (lose traction) to keep up with those on the outside.

 The outside wheels are travelling faster because they have further to travel in the time it takes to get from point A to point B around the corner.